To Simulate Calling a RAML API (Mocking)

 The mocking service can provide a base URI for an API you haven’t implemented yet.
 The mocking service reacts to http requests by returning responses based on your RAML design.

-After entering RAML code in the editor, click the hamburger menu if necessary to display resources.
+After entering RAML code in the editor, the API Summary displays resources.

 Turn on Mocking Service on the top right to simulate calls to the API.